sireum/aadl-gumbo-update-site/readme.md

 $SIREUM_HOME/bin/install/fmide.cmd
 ```

-The script will indicate where it installed FMIDE.
+The first time the script is run (or when it detects FMIDE needs to be updated) it will indicate where it installed FMIDE.
 Copy that location and pass it to phantom via its ``-o`` option.
 For example

 ```
 $SIREUM_HOME/bin/sireum hamr phantom -u -o <fmide-loc> --features "org.sireum.aadl.gumbo.feature.feature.group=https://raw.githubusercontent.com/sireum/aadl-gumbo-update-site/master;org.sireum.aadl.osate.gumbo2air.feature.feature.group=https://raw.githubusercontent.com/sireum/aadl-gumbo-update-site/master"